 Despite your best efforts to drive safely, a truck collision can happen at any time.

-If you get into a collision with a truck in Athens, it is important, after seeking medical attention, to retain the services of an experienced Athens truck accident attorney as soon as possible.
+If you get into a collision with a truck in the Athens region, it is important, after seeking medical attention, to retain the services of an experienced Athens truck accident attorney as soon as possible.